Ivacy VPN review verdict

 A Little Backstory

 There is something entirely different about the long-term reviews of products you bought by choice, a personal aspect.
-Most reviews on Borderpolar won't have that aspect, but the first one does.
-So, around Easter time in 2020, I needed to spend some money.
+Most reviews on Meta Game Guides won’t have that aspect, but the first one does.
+So, around Easter in 2020, I needed to spend some money.

-So I came across an offer for the Ivacy VPN, and it was quite an interesting one.
+So I came across an offer for the Ivacy VPN, which was quite interesting.
 Ivacy was 90% off on the 5-year plan with a 30-day money-back guarantee.